gcapes/git-course-paper/paper.md

 # Methodology
 We compared our measurements of particle aging with a model simulation.
 The model is detailed in Smith et al 2002.

+Smaller particles were measured using a Scanning Mobility Particle Sizer (SMPS).